fluxcd/website/content/en/flux/integrations/aws.md

 ```

 2. Set the `.spec.provider` field to `aws` in the Flux resource.
-   For the `Kustomization` API, this field is not required/does not exist,
+   For SOPS decryption with the `Kustomization` API, this field is not
-   SOPS detects the provider from the metadata in the SOPS-encrypted
+   required/does not exist, SOPS detects the provider from the metadata
-   Secret.
+   in the SOPS-encrypted Secret.
+For remote cluster access with the
+   `Kustomization` and `HelmRelease` APIs the field is `.data.provider`
+   inside the referenced `ConfigMap` from `.spec.kubeConfig.configMapRef`.
 3. Use the `.spec.serviceAccountName` field to specify the name of the
    Kubernetes Service Account in the same namespace as the Flux resource.
-   For the `Kustomization` API, the field is `.spec.decryption.serviceAccountName`.
+   For SOPS decryption with the `Kustomization` API, the field is
+   `.spec.decryption.serviceAccountName`.
+For remote cluster access with
+   the `Kustomization` and `HelmRelease` APIs the field is
+   `.data.serviceAccountName` inside the referenced `ConfigMap` from
+   `.spec.kubeConfig.configMapRef`.

 > **Note**: The `eks.amazonaws.com/role-arn` annotation is defined by EKS,
 > but Flux also uses it to identify the IAM Role to assume in non-EKS clusters.